 Aviation museums and museums that focus on flight of any kind are places that I love to visit.
 It makes me think of daring adventurers like Amelia Earhart, the Wright brothers, and John Glenn who risked everything for a chance to soar into the clouds.
 Aviation has played an integral part in our history and our advancement, and for many (myself included) it also represents adventure, speed, and the thrill of the ride.
 We’ve soared far and wide since the first hot air balloon flight in 1783, and we continue to reach for the stars and beyond.

 I have created a compilation of aviation museums from around the world that have held my interest, and I think are inspiring places to visit.
 This collection contributed by myself and my fellow travel writers, highlight places where you can find hot air balloons, warplanes, space shuttles, propeller planes, and more.
 Included in this list are well-known museums like NASA and Kitty Hawk and some hidden gems such as PIMA Air & Space Museum and the RCAF Dunnville Museum.
 Contributions are mostly located in the United States, but some are from Canada, India, Switzerland, New Zealand, and Australia.

-- Pima Air and Space Museum in Tucson, Arizona
+What’s in This Article– Pima Air and Space Museum in Tucson, Arizona

 – Commemorative Air Force SoCal Wing in Camarillo, California

 – California Science Center in Los Angeles, California

 – Oakland Aviation Museum in Oakland, California

 – Palm Springs Air Museum in Palm Springs, California